Title: Miracle on 5th Avenue

 Despite being opposites, Eva and Lucas found something in each other.
 After the death of his wife, Lucas chose to distance himself from others, keeping his pain to himself.
 He never thought that one Christmas, a woman will walk into his apartment, will put a giant Christmas tree inside and make him fall in love again.
 No, he never thought that Eva’s singing and cooking will get through his icy personality.
 But he doesn’t want to hurt Eva so he tries to push her away even though all he wants to do is pull her closer to him.
 Eva, on the other hand, knew what she’s getting into when she starts feeling something for Lucas.
 She’s honest so she never hides her feelings but what can she do when Lucas can’t do the same?
 She really wants to be what her grandmother wanted her to be, to be the sunshine not the rain, but love hurts and Lucas is an ass.

 I think everything in this book is perfect.
 The characters, the plot, the writing style and the snow!
 There are only two seasons here in our country; summer and rainy, so we don’t get snow that’s why I love reading about them.
 I think snow makes Christmas more magical and more romantic!
-Anyhow, I really enjoy this book.
+Anyhow, I really enjoyed this book.
 If you want a fun, Christmas romance with endearing characters, this one is for you.